-Although physical therapy exercises are usually modified to meet the needs of individual patients, they majorly address the following aims:
+Although physical therapy exercises are usually modified to meet the needs of individual patients, they mainly address the following aims:

 - Enhancing muscle strength and flexibility

-- Flexing the stiff joints to improve their range of motion
+- Flexing stiff joints to improve their range of motion

 The importance of a wholesome, well-balanced diet cannot be stressed enough for building strong, enduring muscles.

-a.
-Protein: Protein is extremely important for building and preserving your muscle mass and strength.
-A number of dietary sources can supplement your protein needs, including animal meat, fish, soy foods, eggs, chickpea, lentils, yogurt, and nuts.
+Protein is extremely important for building and preserving your muscle mass and strength.
+Some of the best sources of protein include animal meat, fish, soy foods, eggs, chickpea, lentils, yogurt, and nuts.

-Another key element of a muscle-friendly diet is carbohydrate, and it is best to derive your quota through grain-based sources.
+It is best to derive your carb quota through grain-based sources.

 People with celiac disease or type 2 diabetes are more likely to consume a magnesium-deficient diet and often require special assistance by a registered dietitian nutritionist (RDN) to overcome this shortage without aggravating their condition.